 I wrote my first realty curricula, submitted and got them approved by the District of Columbia Real Estate Commission.
-I taught realty approved pre-license sales and broker and continuing education classes at my house, hotel conference rooms, church basements, bars, and school multi-purpose rooms.
+I taught realty approved pre-license sales, broker, and continuing education classes at my house, hotel conference rooms, church basements, bars, and school multi-purpose rooms.
 Eventually, I got my first school location in the basement of a church in Northwest Washington, DC.
-As the student population began to grow, commercial space for my realty school was obtained at various locations around the Washington, DC metropolitan area.
+As the student population began to grow, a larger commercial space for my realty school was sought.
+I was able to obtain my first commercial location in the old REALTORS building 1511 K Street, N.W., Washington, DC.
+AS the school continued to grow other various locations around the Washington, DC metropolitan area were obtained.
 HPDS achieved a school’s students’ licensing exams passing rate of 100% on both the realty broker’s and salesperson’s examinations.
 I wrote more curricula and got them approve by the Virginia Real Estate Board and the Maryland Real Estate Commission.
 There were several setbacks along the way and there was no one to go to for help or advice.
 So, I prayed, “God, you gave me this idea, so help me to do it and succeed.”
 It was a struggle with my four little kids stuffing fliers in to and licking envelops at night in preparation for a bulk mail drop off at the post office early the next morning; showing buyers properties they could not afford; appraising over-priced properties; handling tenant eviction issues; consulting with greedy sellers; advancing my graduate education; and raising a family.
 On some days, I had reserved and paid in advance for hotel conference rooms with food and beverages for 10 students, only to have no one to sign-up for the classes.
 As time went on, my faith in GOD increased and my belief in myself grew stronger.

 Now, after some 40+ years of providing excellence in realty education services, Henderson Professional Development Seminars, now (HPDSEM), continues to serve its “FULL COURSE MENU” with the best in realty education for your professional development.
-The focus at HPDSEM is to assist you towards achieving your goal of obtaining your realty license.
+The focus at HPDSEM is to assist you towards achieving your goal of obtaining your realty license and/or increasing your service level to your clients and customers.
 Having earned the highest formal post-graduate teaching degree in education in existence, the Ed.D., I offer you full access to my knowledge to help you reach your goal.
 Also, the teaching staff at HPDSEM all have bachelor or master degrees, in a variety of discliplines, to augment your exposure to the best learning experiences possible using the media of synchronous, in-person, or, individualized instructions.
 At HPDSEM, you are not a customer.
 You are valued patron.
 HPDSM says, “Thank you to my existing valued patrons; and, Welcome to you, a new valued patron.”
 You have choices and thank you for choosing HPDSEM.
 Make your course selection today.

 With best regard,